mrexodia/RiscyWorkshop/exercise_1/vm_basics.md

 1. Extend `minivm.cpp` so it becomes possible to implement `fib(n)` (iterative).
 2. Implement the `fib(n)` function to verify your new opcodes.

+Do these exercises for `minivm-tailcall.cpp` (make sure to recompile):

 3. Analyze the `minivm` binary in you favorite disassembler/decompiler.
 Would it be difficult to write a disassembler for the VM bytecode if the opcodes were switched around?
 4. Which C++ attribute is responsible for the `jmp reg` opcode at the end of the handler?